-Remuneration of directors consists of three components: fixed regular compensation, bonuses paid according to performance, and stock options granted as a long-term incentive.
-These components are paid by resolution of the Board of Directors based on the Company’s criteria within the limits on remuneration approved by the General Meeting of Shareholders.
+In order to further clarify the link between remuneration and the Company’s business performance and shareholder value, and to raise directors’ motivation and morale to improve performance, remuneration of executive directors consists of bonuses paid according to performance in each fiscal year and stock options granted as a long-term incentive, in addition to fixed regular compensation.
+These three components are paid by resolution of the Board of Directors based on the Company’s criteria within the limits on remuneration approved by the General Meeting of Shareholders.
 The Remuneration Committee sets policies and deliberates details concerning remuneration of directors with specific titles to ensure the objectivity and transparency of the remuneration-setting process.

-Remuneration of outside directors and Audit & Supervisory Board members (including outside members), which consists solely of fixed regular compensation, is paid by resolution of the Board of Directors for outside directors and through consultation with the Audit & Supervisory Board for Audit & Supervisory Board members.
+Remuneration of outside directors and Audit & Supervisory Board members (including outside members) consists solely of fixed regular compensation, and is paid by resolution of the Board of Directors for outside directors and through consultation with the Audit & Supervisory Board for Audit & Supervisory Board members.
 The amounts are set within the limits approved by the General Meeting of Shareholders.

 A resolution was passed in the 98th Annual General Meeting of Shareholders held in March 2009 to abolish the retirement benefits system for directors.
 A resolution was passed in the 95th Annual General Meeting of Shareholders held in March 2006 to abolish the retirement benefits system for outside directors and Audit & Supervisory Board members (including outside members).